Senegal Bichir Leucistic - Polypterus senegalus

 Recommended Aquarium Size:

-A practical minimum is 250 litres for a single adult, with a tank footprint of at least 120 cm x 45 cm strongly recommended.
-Larger aquariums are better for multiple bichirs or mixed predator communities.
-Although young fish are often sold small, they grow into muscular, active predators that need long-term space.
+A practical minimum is 250–300 litres for one adult, with a tank length of at least 120 cm and good front-to-back depth recommended.
+Larger aquariums are preferred for multiple bichirs or mixed predator communities.

 Water Conditions: